Is Open Function In C++ - C++ Programming Tutorial

 Is Open Function In C++

-In this article, you will learn the is_open function in C++ with its syntax and example.
+In this guide, you will explore the functionality of the is_open method in C++ along with its syntax and an illustrative example.

 What is the is_open function?

-In C++, the is_open function determines whether a file stream is open.
-It accepts a file stream object as input and returns a bool indicating whether the stream is open.
+In C++, the is_open method checks if a file stream has been opened.
+It takes a file stream object as an argument and outputs a boolean value to show if the stream is open.

 For example: